 It is a good idea to look for a lender who focuses on reverse mortgages.
 Some of these lenders will also sell insurance and annuities.
 A reverse mortgage is a big decision and you should not do it without thinking through it very carefully.

-How to Know If a Reverse Loan Is Right for You
+How to Know If a Reverse Mortgage Loan or HECM Is Right for You

 There are many things to consider when you are thinking about a reverse mortgage:

 - Are there other ways to get the money you need?
 Before you use your home equity, you may want to look at other ways to cut your expenses.
 One of the major ways to cut expenses as you get older is to downsize into a smaller home.

 - Should you tap home equity now?
 Home equity is usually the last source in case of a financial emergency.
 Many experts would say that you should save your equity as a last resort.
 However, tapping your home equity can be a good idea; you just have to be sure that you are doing it for the right reasons.
 If you have a health emergency and have no other source of funds, it may be necessary.

 - Are you living on a fixed income?
 If you have a low income and no other assets, a reverse mortgage may not be what you want to do.
 If you do a reverse mortgage and then you cannot pay property taxes, you could lose the home.
 Again, you may want to consider downsizing rather than using equity out of your home.
 You could use money from the sale of your home to buy a smaller one.

 - Do you want to leave the home to heirs?
 If you get a reverse mortgage, your heirs will have to sell the home to pay back the lender.

 - How long do you want to live in the home?
 If you want to stay in the home for a long time, it can make sense to get a reverse mortgage.
 But if you do not want to stay there for more than a few years, this can be an expensive way to get money.
 This is because you have to pay high upfront costs to get the mortgage, and you will have to pay insurance premiums.